agentydragon/notegraph/design.md

 * Nice editor, with suggestion of links.
 * Notes are also URLs.
 (Semantic web.)
 * Edges are typed.
+* Referring to a GitHub repo's file.
+* Referring to a git commit.
+* Referring to a Google Keep note.
+* Full-text search.

 Usage ideas
 ===